-We’ll also breed about 10-14 ewes each year for other shepherds with small flocks.
+We’ll also breed about 10-14 ewes each year for other shepherds, who have small flocks.
 If you want your ewes bred — you can choose from any of the rams we have — if there is room in the ram’s breeding group.
 Ewe Breeding Service information is on the “How to Purchase” tab.

 We’ll be using these 5 Stud rams in 2018 as Sires for our 2019 lambs — and for the ewes we breed for other people.

 - 2014 MacCauley Ram 3052 RR — born in 2014 — son of MacCauley Suffolks Champion, Slick Sheared Suffolk Ram at the 2013 North American International Livestock Expo (NAILE) in Louisville, Kentucky.
 We purchased 3052 in August, 2014.
 This ram has produced many very nice lambs for us in 2015, 2016 and 2017.
 Click on MacCauley’s website: MacCauley Suffolks